Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Probability_statistics_concepts.md

 According to Bayes' theorem, the likelihood function is represented as `P(Y|X,parameters) = P(X,Y|parameters)/P(X|parameters)`.
 The joint probability distribution, `P(X,Y|parameters)`, accounts for the assumptions made by linear regression, such as linearity, independence, and the Gaussian distribution of errors.
 It captures the probability of simultaneous occurrence of different combinations of x and y based on these assumptions.
 On the other hand, the conditional probability distribution, `P(X|parameters)`, represents the probability of x given the linear regression parameters.
 In linear regression, x is assumed to be deterministic, meaning it does not have a distribution itself.

 To find the optimal values for the parameters in linear regression, we aim to maximize the likelihood function.
-This involves utilizing optimization algorithms like gradient descent to identify the parameter values that maximize the probability of observing y given x and the regression model.
+This involves utilizing optimization algorithms like gradient ascent to identify the parameter values that maximize the probability of observing y given x and the regression model.
 In practice, it is often more convenient to work with the log likelihood function due to its numerical stability and computational efficiency.

 **Example**